heyqbnk/vkma-router/README.md

 export const tree = {
   views: {
     // We use create set to make type inferring correct due to it is unavailable
-    // to do in usual arrays
+    // to do it in usual arrays
     [ViewsEnum.Registration]: createSet([PanelsEnum.Personal, PanelsEnum.Photo]),
     [ViewsEnum.Main]: createSet([
       PanelsEnum.News, PanelsEnum.Settings, PanelsEnum.Messages